2fast-team/2fast/README.md

 - Everything works locally
 	- No extra account, registration or login needed
 	- No Internet connection needed except for WebDAV use
-- Synchronisation via a WebDAV server (e.g. ownCloud or Nextcloud) as storage location [currently in Beta]
+- Synchronisation via a WebDAV server (e.g. ownCloud or Nextcloud) as storage location
 - Free for desktop OS / fee required for mobile OS
 - Open Source
 - Works on multiple platforms